 Pukaha is New Zealand's National Wildlife Centre for breeding threatened species as well as a place where visitors can get close to some of New Zealand's most threatened native birds including kiwi, hihi, kaka and kokako.

-In the Kiwi House see Manukura, the little white kiwi.
+See the kiwi in the Kiwi House.
 Check out the movies in the theatre and during October to March you may even get to spot a kiwi chick being fed at noon.

 Seven daily ranger talks.
 Starting with takahe at 10.30, tuatara at 11.30, kiwi at noon.
 Then if you are keen, join the rangers in the river during the eel talk and feed.
 At 2.15 we talk about our kokako, Kahurangi.
 She’s the only kokako in an aviary in New Zealand – find out her story.
 At 3pm we give our wild kaka a snack – find out why we call it the kaka ‘circus’!
 And then at 4pm we have our final talk in the new Free Flight aviary about our restoration work in the 942 hectare Pukaha forest.